To the heavens: Analysts hike Pushpay targets

 accelerating significantly, and its platform becoming indispensable to clients.
 We now expect to see three years worth of growth compressed into one," they say.

-The NZX-listed Pushpay, which is headquartered in Auckland but has the bulk of its staff in Seattle, as already raised its 2021 operating earnings guidance to US$50-54m.
+The NZX-listed Pushpay, which is headquartered in Auckland but has the bulk of its staff in Seattle, as already raised its 2021 operating earnings guidance from US$48m-52m (vs US$25.1m actual in FY2020) to US$50-54m.

 But based on increased transaction volumes and market share, Kisirwani and Wong are picking US$57.2m - and the pair see "plenty of runway" for further growth, predicting a 13 per cent jump in operating earnings in 2022 and a 25 per cent increase the following year.